Curriculum and Academic Programme

 AP courses are challenging college level courses designed to push students academically and allow them to develop their academic interests.
 They are completed in one year and externally assessed by a single final exam.

 Students with passing marks on AP examinations may be awarded credit for courses at some American universities, be granted advanced standing in fulfilling the university’s requirements or simply increase their chances of acceptance at universities as they are a highly regarded credential.
+They are excepted as credentials in universities around the world.
+Nearly 2.7 million students take AP exams each year.
+As a point of comparison, about 160,000 students take IB examinations each year.

 Over thirty AP exams exist and any student may take one or many.
 Our school designs courses using the AP syllabus so that our students perform well at these exams.